Enterprise Digital Transformation: 9 Signs Your Playbook Needs an Upgrade

 7) Innovation apathy

 Companies that put innovation at the center of their focus strategy were proven to generate twice as much revenue as other organizations—which should be a solid motivator for businesses across the globe.
-However, the numbers show that only 8% of leaders use innovation to set a new performance frontier for themselves and their niche, while around 86% of companies still see enterprise digital transformation as a finite task rather than a continuous effort as they invest into improving parts of their businesses by implementing digital solutions.
+However, the numbers show that only 8% of leaders use innovation to set a new performance frontier for themselves and their niche, while around 86% of companies still see digital enterprise transformation as a finite task rather than a continuous effort as they invest into improving parts of their businesses by implementing digital solutions.

 Such insights reveal two distinct types of enterprises: the ones that embraced and integrated innovation into their workflow and those that reportedly adopted innovation but never actually progressed past its most obvious advantageous features.